 Some aerobic exercises include activities like – brisk walking, jogging, intermittent cardio, elliptical, cycling, swimming or as simple as stairs climbing.
 According to the International Guidelines – you should aim for at least 150 min of aerobic activity per week.
 This is considered to be a moderate intensity of aerobic exercises.

-To know more about our scienctfically-led weight loss program visit our website https://www.fitterfly.com/reset23 or call give us a call on 022 48971077 (Ext 2).
+Give yourself the gift of a fitter life.
+To know more about our scientifically-led weight loss program visit our website https://www.fitterfly.com/reset23 or call give us a call on 022 48971077 (Ext 2).

 Happy exercising, get ready for your journey towards getting fitter…